 There are so many colors of Thai culture, some of which are the festivals celebrated yearly.
 Although there are many festivals, some of the most famous ones are the Water Festival, locally known as Songkran, Phi Ta Khon (Ghost festival), Yi Peng (lantern festival), and many more.

 A: If you are staying in a hotel, it is suggested that you use the tour desk kiosk in the lobby for your tours.
-They can easily organize them for you with minimal fuss 🧐 If you are staying in a Thailand holiday villa, you can ask the staff for tour guide recommendations.
-There is a cacophony of tour desks in every major Thailand holiday destination that is, for the most part, truthful and honest.
+They can easily organize them for you with minimal fuss 🧐 If you stay in a Thailand holiday villa, you can ask the staff for tour guide recommendations.
+There is a cacophony of tour desks in every major Thailand holiday destination that is truthful mainly and honest.

 A: No, not at all.
-Things in Thailand do not stop on Sundays, and even central shopping-center banks will be open on Sundays, too.
+Things in Thailand do not stop on Sundays, and even central shopping center banks will be open on Sundays, too.
 So, nothing to see here; move along!
 Although you can check out our list of Bangkok's Top 10 Most Popular Shopping Malls. 👓

-A: Major outlets and shops will all accept credit cards, just like any Western nation 🧐 However, many restaurants on the low end of the scale do not accept cards and will only accept cash payments.
+A: Major outlets and shops will all accept credit cards, just like any Western nation 🧐 However, many restaurants on the low scale do not accept cards and will only accept cash payments.

 A: You will be okay with English in major tourist destinations such as Pattaya, Krung Thep Maha Nakhon (Bangkok), Koh Samui, Chiang Mai, Koh Lanta, and more.
 The Thai language is complicated, and it is not easy to master the basics.
 If you are traveling through local Thai towns and cities, you might need to take a translation book, just in case 🎓

 A: They most certainly are.
 Thailand is known for having one of the best dental tourism scenes in the world.
 The dental treatment centers and specialists are top-notch and, in most cases, are geared to the influx of foreign tourists 🧐 Dental treatment prices in Thailand are approximately 60% lower than in Europe, Australia, or America.
 It is why so many westerners visit the Thai dental tourism scene for dental tourism vacations.